datacite/sashimi/README.md

 }

 ```

+Additionally, you can use a PUT call whith a new report and providing your own 'report_id'. this will create a report provided the report follows the Sushi schema and the 'report_id' is a UUID.

 ## Key and Values

 The allowed and recommended characters for an URL safe naming of parameters are defined in the format spec.
 To also standardize parameters names, the following (more restrictive) rules are recommended: